rnolden2/cal_agent/README.md

 - **Dynamic Task Routing:** Intelligently routes tasks to the most suitable specialized agents.
 - **Collaborative Workflows:** Orchestrates multiple agents to work together on complex tasks.
 - **Response Aggregation:** Aggregates responses from multiple agents into a unified, coherent output.
-- **Web Interface:** A user-friendly web interface for interacting with the system, viewing results, and managing workflows.
+- **Mobile-Friendly Interface:** Responsive web interface optimized for desktop, tablet, and mobile devices.
 - **RESTful API:** A comprehensive set of API endpoints for programmatic interaction with the platform.
 - **Feedback Management:** A system for incorporating user feedback to improve agent performance.
 - **Quality Assurance:** Automated quality checks and fact verification for agent responses.
 - **Firestore Integration:** Uses Google Firestore for scalable and reliable data storage.
+- **Accessibility:** Full keyboard navigation support and screen reader compatibility.

 ## Getting Started